dudziakm/globalsQA-banking/README.md

 This project is configured with GitHub Actions for continuous integration testing:

-### Main Workflow
+### Main Workflow (playwright.yml)
 - Runs on every push to main/master branches
 - Runs on every pull request to main/master branches
 - Runs daily at midnight UTC
-- Uses Chromium browser only for speed
+- **Parallel Jobs** - Runs tests for each browser (Chromium, Firefox, and WebKit) in parallel
+- **Browser-Specific Isolation** - Issues in one browser don't affect other test runs

-### Cross-Browser Workflow
+### Cross-Browser Testing (cross-browser.yml)
 - Runs weekly on Sundays
 - Can be triggered manually
-- Tests in Chromium, Firefox, and WebKit
+- Runs tests in parallel for all browsers
+- Provides a full compatibility check across all supported browsers

+### Pre-Merge Testing (pre-merge.yml)
+- Triggered when a pull request is labeled with 'ready-for-merge'
+- Runs all tests across all browsers
+- Ensures comprehensive testing before merging

-### CI/CD Features:
+### CI/CD Benefits:
-- **Automatic Test Execution** - Tests run automatically on commits and schedules
+- **Parallel Execution** - Multiple jobs run simultaneously for faster feedback
-- **Minimal Retries** - Only 1 retry in CI to quickly detect real issues
-- **Test Artifacts** - Test reports and screenshots are saved as artifacts
+- **Browser Isolation** - Browser-specific issues are clearly identified
 - **Fast Feedback** - PR checks provide immediate feedback on test status
+- **Comprehensive Coverage** - All browsers are tested before merging

 ## Best Practices Implemented